material-motion/material-motion/concepts/patterns.md

     }
     target.addExpectation(behavior)

 In this example, the logic of the `animate` function is the Expectation.
 The `animate` function is not executed here.
+The behavior has been registered with a system.
+Again: it does not matter which system, so long as the system fulfills the Expectation.

 Many Expectations can be attached to a single target.
 A single Expectation can also be attached to many targets.